Save to Local

 rfnote

 Reading Forest's exclusive format.
-Records all information including book details, notes, and reading records
+Records all information including book details, notes, and records

 How to Save